-Each year, the Robert Bosch Stiftung issues three Film Prizes for international cooperation between young German and Arab filmmakers (members of the Arab League) to realize a joint film project.
+Each year, the Robert Bosch Stiftung issues three Film Prizes for international cooperation between young German and Arab filmmakers (members of the Arab League) to jointly realize a film project in co-production.
 The prizes, each worth 60,000 euros, are awarded in the categories short animation, short fiction film, and short or feature length documentary.

 Being a competition and a yearlong training program offering tailor-made workshops to emerging talents from Germany and the Arab World, the aim is to provide primary experience with international co-production and to support intercultural exchange and understanding.